-The Jewish Museum's permanent exhibition is currently being revised until 2019.
-During this time you can visit the exhibition "Welcome to Jerusalem" and experience the architectural highlights of the building.
-You can visit the axes in the basement of the Libeskind Building with the Garden of Exile as well as the so-called Holocaust Tower and the installation "Fallen Leaves" by Menashe Kadishmann in the void of remembrance.
+The Jewish Museum's new permanent exhibition is currently being set up.
+The new ANOHA children's museum is almost finished and, like the permanent exhibition, will open in May 2020.
+Currently, you can visit the exhibition "This Place" and from 20 January the exhibition "A for Jewish" in the old building.
+You can explore the axes in the basement of the Libeskind Building with the Garden of Exile and the installation "Fallen Leaves" by Menashe Kadishmann in the Emptiness of Memory.
 The Eric F. Ross Gallery on the ground floor of the Libeskind Building with its changing presentations is also worth seeing.
-You will see the installation "Unten" by Micha Ullmann and a work by Edmund de Waal.
-The Rafael Roth Galerie (the former Learning Center) welcomes visitors with the light and sound installation "res.o.nant" by the artist Mischa Kuball.

 Learn, understand and reflect - the Jewish Museum Berlin tells the history of Jews in Germany.
 When you visit, you find yourself inside an artwork.
 The whole edifice (inside and out) reflects the museum's subject matter.
 Architect Daniel Libeskind's building unfurls in zigzagging corridors like a lightening flash, or for some, a broken Star of David.
 Empty spaces, known as 'voids', appear throughout the building.
 These voids are not accessible until you reach the Memory Void.
 They remind visitors of the voids that the Holocaust has left behind.